Nowadays, pasture-raised chickens have become a key part of sustainable poultry farming.

 Why It Matters: Foxes, falcons, raccoons, and stray dogs are the major predators that make it difficult for chickens to graze in the pasture.

-The latter method is more confined, while the former offers less protection and poses a risk to chickens.
+The latter method is more confined, while the former offers less protection and poses a risk to chickens in raising backyard chickens on pasture.

 What to Do: The fence should provide the primary defense.
 Electric poultry fencing can beat efficiently ground predators.